Appeals court restores promoter's lawsuit against FIFA

 The 2nd Circuit rejected arguments by FIFA that it isn’t subject to a lawsuit in New York.
 It said the USSF is FIFA’s agent and transactions substantial business on behalf of FIFA in New York.

-Relevent had first sued in 2019 over the issue in New York Supreme Court after the USSF refused to sanction a the 2018-19 league match between Barcelona and Guayaquil at Miami Gardens.
+Relevent had first sued in 2019 over the issue in New York Supreme Court after the USSF refused to sanction the 2018-19 league match between Barcelona and Guayaquil.

 It later withdrew the state lawsuit and brought the claims to federal court, also in 2019, citing antitrust law.